-How Accurate Is 'Hustlers'?
-The True Story Is Just As Wild As The Movie
+The True Story Behind 'Hustlers' Is Just As Wild As The Movie It Inspired

 The long-awaited stripper scam movie Hustlers has finally hit theaters, and from the sound of it, fans think it's totally living up to all the hype that's been built up ahead of its release.
 Starring Jennifer Lopez, Constance Wu, and so many more famous faces, the movie tells the story of a group of savvy exotic dancers who hoodwink wealthy men to make money, and some viewers may be surprised to hear the movie is actually inspired by a true story.
 So, how accurate is Hustlers?
 It sounds like there are some major parallels between fact and fiction.